 Guidelines on the Search, Screening, and Selection of Directors

-In 2016, our Board held 16 meetings.
+In 2017, our Board held 12 meetings (9 regular Board meetings, 2 special Board meetings and 1 organizational Board meeting).
 In each meeting, a quorum of at least two-thirds of the Board members, including at least one independent director, was present.
-All of the independent directors were present in the Annual Stockholders' Meeting held on June 14, 2016.
-The respective Chairmen of the Audit, Governance and Nomination, Executive Compensation, Risk and Technology Strategy Committees were present as well in the said meeting.
+All of the independent directors were present in the Annual Stockholders' Meeting held on June 13, 2017.
+The respective Chairmen of the Audit, Governance and Nomination, Executive Compensation, Risk, and Technology Strategy Committees were likewise present in the said meeting.

 Our Board is ably assisted by an Advisory Committee.
 The diversity of the expertise, knowledge and experience of these advisors serves to complement that of the Board.
 The Advisory Committee provides guidance and suggestions, as necessary, on matters deliberated upon during Board meetings.